Those women longed for the touch of others' lips, and thus invited their kisses: Music and voice acting

-In another scene Shinji plays Johann Sebastian Bach's "Suite for Cello Solo No.1 in G Major" on the cello.
+Shinji plays Johann Sebastian Bach's "Suite for Cello Solo No.1 in G Major" on the cello in another scene from the episode.
 When questioned about the choice to have Shinji play a cello, Anno replied that "it was just that the character gave off the feeling of a cello"; it was actually Akio Satsukawa who proposed it while writing the episode.
 Satsukawa, known for using classical music pieces in his works, such as Manon Lescaut and Madama Butterfly, also suggested using Bach's composition.
 (Note: The piece was later used for the movie Evangelion: Death and Rebirth (1997) and added to several soundtrack albums of the series, including Neon Genesis Evangelion: S² Works, Refrain of Evangelion and Neon Genesis Evangelion Soundtrack 25th Anniversary Box.)
 Academic Heike Hoffer noted how choosing Bach's piece could be a way for the writers to delve deeper into Shinji's psychology; the piece requires a certain level of skill to play, and this allows Shinji to be depicted as a yūtōsei (優等生), a model student, a figure very present in Japanese society and in anime.
 The scene does not use the usual anime cinematographic clichés in which a character does something extraordinary and "élite"; furthermore, Shinji, usually worried about other people's opinions and in need of approval, does something alone, without being seen by anyone and seen from behind.
 According to Hoffer, this is reflected in the Proposal, in which Shinji is defined as a somewhat boring and passive exemplary student.

+During the kiss between Shinji and Asuka, Shinji's voice actress Megumi Ogata held her breath throughout the scene.
+Furthermore, to voice Asuka's gargle after the kiss, her voice actress, Yūko Miyamura, actually gargled in front of her microphone.
+Miki Nagasawa, Kōichi Nagano, Fumihiko Tachiki, Kōichi Yamadera, Junko Iwao, and Tomokazu Seki, members of the series' primary voice staff, also voiced several unidentified background characters over the course of the episode.